bddesai/GoBART/README.md

 # GoBART

-## GoBART is an android app about Bay Area Rapid Transit train system.
+### GoBART is an android app about Bay Area Rapid Transit train system.

 GoBART helps you to
-a) Calculate fare between two stations
+1. Calculate fare between two stations
-b) Access information of all stations and also view the location on Google Maps
+2. Access information of all stations and also view the location on _Google__Maps_
-c) View Route Map (with pinch-to-zoom)
+3. View Route Map (with pinch-to-zoom)